 skin.

-Dog skin infections can be categorized as being superficial or deep in the skin.
+Skin infections in dogs can be categorized as being superficial or deep in the skin.
 The deeper the infection, the more complications and in turn, they take a longer time to recover.

 Superficial signs appear as scaling of the skin, topical alopecia (hair loss), inflammation, redness, papular eruptions (small solid eruption of the skin that does not contain puss), crusts, and severe pyoderma (puss).
 In dogs with short hairs, the hair will look hard and the hair follicles will appear to be ruptured.
 Severe itching and scaling causes dogs to scratch their skin which results in abscess formation (area of puss), which is more complicated and involves deep tissues as well.